LambdaTest/php-laravel-dusk-todo/README.md

     ```
 - Replace `LT_USERNAME` with your lambdatest username.
 It can be obtained from [lamabdtest dashbaord](https://automation.lambdatest.com/)
 - Replace `LT_ACCESS_KEY` with your access key.
 It can be genrated from lamabdtest lamabdtest dashbaord](https://automation.lambdatest.com/)
 - Update platform configuration in driver method of `tests/DuskTestCase.php`, to specify the target where tests should run.
-(List of supported OS platfrom, Browser, resolutions can be found at https://www.lambdatest.com/capabilities-generator/)
+(List of supported OS platfrom, Browser, resolutions can be found at [LambdaTest capability generator](https://www.lambdatest.com/capabilities-generator/))
  Sample configuration
     ```php
     return RemoteWebDriver::create($url,